ashtontheanalyst/IPG-Inventory/README.md

 associated name/serial number.
 Can add more info if needed.
 - Functionality being built in for 2062 creation and inventory check

+**11/12/25:**
+- Main inventory page will now be used to check if an item has been scanned or not.
+The fix was just adding another column with 1 or 0 for if it's been scanned or not.
+- Idea #3 created, working on it
+- Idea #4 created
+- Deleted the scan page, the home page is the main now

 ## Ideas
-- Convert Ethan's Ruby on Rails application to a Python Flask application
+1. Convert Ethan's Ruby on Rails application to a Python Flask application
-- Fix the hosting problem by hosting the Flask application on pythonanywhere with a username/password
+2. Fix the hosting problem by hosting the Flask application on pythonanywhere with a username/password
+3. The main inventory page can save a temp csv with all of the items that have been scanned so that we can have a button that says 'Build 2062' and then it builds it with the saved list
+4. Set the scanner to bluetooth mode, and make a separate page with the barcodes for configuring the scanner/how to use it (help page)